sandeep-papudesi/my-social-connect-api/README.md

 ```

 ### Usage
-* Launch the application and go on http://localhost:8080/
+* Launch the application using URL: http://localhost:8080/
 * You can see the content from the static page index.html
 ![Social Connect](./documentation/MySocialConnect.png)